ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/extending-index-definition.markdown

 * Writing a complex LINQ expression can be a non-trivial task.
   You can extend your indexing processing capabilities by adding custom code to the index definition,
-  by calling custom functions or using external libraries logic (e.g. NodaTime).
+  which will allow you to call custom functions or using external libraries logic (e.g. NodaTime).

 * The indexing process will execute the LINQ code and the invoked additional source code.